jonlabelle/SublimeJsPrettier/README.md

 ## Installation

-Js​Prettier ([JsPrettier]) is compatible with both Sublime Text 2 and 3, and all supported Operating Systems.
+[JsPrettier] is compatible with both Sublime Text 2 and 3, and all supported Operating Systems.

 ### Requirements